exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ##### Idle

 For idle, autobuy all.
 The idle strategy doesn't change much.
-If you wouldd like to be more efficient while still being idle, remove milestones and stack them into the $q$ exponent milestones when you are about to publish (from around e80 to e500).
+If you would like to be more efficient while still being idle, remove milestones and stack them into the $q$ exponent milestones when you are about to publish (from around e80 to e500).
 Don't forget to change milestones back after publishing!

 Once all milestones are unlocked, autobuy all!